joeypiccola/k8s_home/readme.md

 ## SOPS and age

 All secrets in this repo are encrypted with [SOPS](https://github.com/getsops/sops) leveraging [age](https://github.com/FiloSottile/age). `age-keygen -o myKey.txt` was used to generate the public key and age secret.
-SOPS is configured to use the age public key via the `.sops.yaml` in the root of this repo.
+SOPS is configured to use the age public key via the `.sops.yaml` in the root of this repo to encrypt files.
 Via the VSCode extension `signageos.signageos-vscode-sops` we can automatically encrypt/decrypt secrets in place.
 In order for this to work you must have `SOPS_AGE_KEY` set as an environment variable (this is a requirement of SOPS). `SOPS_AGE_KEY` is set by the git ignored `.envrc` file in the root of this repo.

 The `.sops.yaml` file defines rules for what files via path filtering are in scope for encryption in addition to what keys in those files should be encrypted.
 To onboard a file for encryption (not the entire file, just the keys that match the rules) you can run `sops -e -i ./testing/test.sops.yaml`.